-The estimates of future cash flows and future production and development costs as of December 31, 2016, 2015 and 2014 are based on the Realized Prices, which reflect adjustments to the Benchmark Prices for gravity, quality, local conditions, fuel and shrinkage and/or distance from market.
+The estimates of future cash flows and future production and development costs as of December 31, 2017, 2016 and 2015 are based on the Realized Prices, which reflect adjustments to the Benchmark Prices for quality, transportation fees, geographical differentials, marketing bonuses or deductions and other factors affecting the price received at the wellhead.
 All Realized Prices are held flat over the forecast period for all reserve categories in calculating the discounted future net revenues.
 Any effect from the Company's commodity hedges is excluded.
 In accordance with SEC regulations, the proved reserves were anticipated to be economically producible from the "as of date" forward based on existing economic conditions, including prices and costs at which economic producibility from a reservoir was determined.
 These costs, held flat over the forecast period, include development costs, operating costs, ad valorem and production taxes and abandonment costs after salvage.
-Future income tax expenses are computed using the appropriate year-end statutory tax rates applied to the future net cash flows from proved oil, NGL and natural gas reserves, less the tax basis of the Company's oil, NGL and natural gas properties.
+Future income tax expenses are computed using the appropriate year-end statutory tax rates applied to the future pretax net cash flows from proved oil, NGL and natural gas reserves, less the tax basis of the Company's oil, NGL and natural gas properties.
 The estimated future net cash flows are then discounted at a rate of 10%.
-The Company's net book value of evaluated oil, NGL and natural gas properties exceeded the full cost ceiling amount as of March 31, 2016 and each of the quarterly periods in 2015.
-See Note 2.g for discussion of the Benchmark Prices, Realized Prices and the corresponding non-cash full cost ceiling impairments recorded.
+The Company's net book value of evaluated oil, NGL and natural gas properties exceeded the full cost ceiling amount as of March 31, 2016 and each of the quarterly periods in 2015, but did not for the year ended December 31, 2017.
+See Note 2.h for discussion of the Benchmark Prices, Realized Prices and the corresponding non-cash full cost ceiling impairments recorded.

-The standardized measure of discounted future net cash flows relating to proved oil, NGL and natural gas reserves is as follows:
+The following table presents the standardized measure of discounted future net cash flows relating to proved oil, NGL and natural gas reserves:

-For the years ended December 31, 31, (in thousands) 2016 2015 2014 Future cash inflows \$ 3,548,567 \$ 3,269,184 \$ 16,663,685 Future production costs (1,238,369) (1,321,471) (3,616,775) Future development costs (290,505) (376,701) (2,471,985) Future income tax expenses - - (2,827,763) Future net cash flows 2,019,693 1,571,012 7,747,162 10% discount for estimated timing of cash flows (1,041,199) (740,265) (4,500,434) Standardized measure of discounted future net cash flows \$ 978,494 \$ 830,747 \$ 3,246,728
+For the years ended December 31, (in thousands) 2017 2016 2015 Future cash inflows \$ 5,777,533 \$ 3,548,567 \$ 3,269,184 Future production costs (1,675,837) (1,238,369) (1,321,471) Future development costs (307,689) (290,505) (376,701) Future income tax expenses (237,153) Future net cash flows 3,556,854 2,019,693 1,571,012 10% discount for estimated timing of cash flows (1,786,533) (1,041,199) (740,265) Standardized measure of discounted future net cash flows \$ 1,770,321 \$ 978,494 \$ 830,747